Montreal

 • Hospitals:

 We no longer provide capital campaign support to hospitals and healthcare centres.
-However, we will support hospitals, CISSS and CIUSSS in the greater Montreal area interested in being part of Nourish Leadership program.
-Nourish supports health care leadership on climate, equity and community well-being through food.
-The Foundation will provide between $50K to $100K per institution for projects on the Food For Health levers.
-Learn more at nourishhealthcare.ca/montreal.
+However, we will support hospitals, CISSS and CIUSSS in the greater Montreal area interested in being part of the Nourish Leadership program.
+Nourish supports healthcare leadership on climate, equity and community wellbeing through food.
+Learn more on the Nourish Leadership website.

 Application guidelines for Montreal organizations